 Times have changed, however, and an increasing number of people of all ages are using their free time for digital entertainment.

-This new world of computer screens and high-definition televisions force our eyes to overcome different challenges than the great outdoors, and with these new challenges comes new hazards and damage to our eyesight, as well as some surprising benefits.
+Video games have existed for nearly 70 years, and their popularity increases every year.
+Today, this global industry is worth over $100 billion dollars.
+Every hour of game play is an hour not spent outdoors.
+The world of computer screens and consoles force our eyes to overcome different challenges than being in nature.
+With these new challenges comes new hazards to our eyesight, as well as some surprising benefits.

 So what effects can this increasingly popular hobby have on the eyesight of its devotees?
 The answer may surprise you.

-These problems, except for the neck and shoulder pain, are caused by the way computers and televisions draw images on their screens using pixels.
-The neck and shoulder pain is caused by improper positioning of the computer monitor or television.
+Many of these problems are caused by the way computers and televisions draw images on their screens using pixels.
+The neck and shoulder pain comes on due to improper positioning of the computer monitor or television.

 Protecting Your Vision